stackbit-projects/sierra-landing-a7ff6/content/services/_index.md

 # Services that grow with your business

-We're here to help you succeed across the whole scope of building out a successful blockchain project, from product to community and growth.
+We're here to help you succeed across the whole scope of building out a successful blockchain project, from building out the initial MVP to scaling it to millions of users.